FIWARE-Ops/fiware-gitops/aws/dsba/README.md

 * The verifier checks if the credentials are a valid chain.
 * The verifier returns a code, which can be used to obtain an access token from the verifier.
 * Now the onboarding portal application can obtain a JWT access token from the verifier `/token` endpoint.
-* The token is used to access the Orion-LD service, where the provided VC is stored
+* The token is used to access the Orion-LD service and the VC is stored there.
+From this point onwards, the stored VC/Self Descriptions can be used by the Trusted Issuers Registry to supply the list of trusted participants of the dataspace.

 ### Login